 However, the version of the film that was released in the States was a slightly censored version, which slightly trimmed some violence in five key scenes.
 In this edition of Cutting Edge, we'll be taking a look at the footage that was cut from

-film, lest they be accused of censorship.
+lest they be accused of censorship.
 Instead, the ratings board will cite specific scenes as being too strong or, more commonly, refer to the cumulative effect of violent or sexual content in a particular film.
-The idea is to give a
+The idea is to give a director a

-director a rough idea of any objectionable content and allow him or her to make changes that they feel will address the MPAA's concerns.
-It's not known how specific the MPAA were in citing objectionable footage in the original cut of Lawless,
+rough idea of any objectionable content and allow him or her to make changes that they feel will address the MPAA's concerns.
+It's not known how specific the MPAA were in citing objectionable footage in the original cut of Lawless, but it is

 US cuts for an MPAA R rating